dmoore1989/quenchd/README.md

 - [x] Create an account
 - [x] Log in / Log out
-- [/] "Check into," rate, and review beers they have drank noting venue.
+- [x] "Check into," rate, and review beers they have drank noting venue.
 - [x] Add beers to app.
 - [ ] Friend fellow users and comment on their checkins.
 - [ ] View beers they and other users have drank in the past.